Tiimber/terminal-notification/README.md

 - Mac OS X (10.8 or later)
 - Python 2.7
-- [terminal-notifier] [2] (Installation instructions are included in this file)
+- [terminal-notifier] [2] (Installation instructions are included below)

 Linux
 -----

-It also supports most Linux flavours, where notify-send and the ALSA drivers are installed (bundled with many distributions).
+This project also supports most Linux flavours, where notify-send and the ALSA drivers are installed (bundled with many distributions).

 All notifications will be sent out using notify-send, and you can specify the following: